richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 - Add more reminders by selecting **+ Conversation Reminder**

 > [!NOTE]
 > Admins can enable or disable (not delete) the Conversation Summary Email, but scheduling the number of days after the conversation due date isn't available.
-This email is only visible when sharing is enabled in Program Setup and sent ad hoc by managers to share conversation summaries with their teams.
+This email is only visible when sharing is enabled in Program Setup and sent by managers to share conversation summaries with their teams.

 ### Conversation email scheduling